yansircc/payload-builder/src/blocks/Logos/components/shared/LOGOS_DEVELOPMENT_GUIDE.md

 ## 1. Development Process Overview

-The Logo component development process follows these steps:
+The Logos component development process follows these steps:

 1. Get TSX code from design
 2. Analyze and atomize fields